Coopers Brand Home | studio gram

 The unique curved design was inspired by the iconic Coopers roundel label, encompassing a sloping amphitheatre orientated towards the malting plant and brewery grounds.
 With high-quality finishes throughout, the immersive facility provides a welcoming experience celebrating Coopers’ heritage.
 Four hundred guests can be accommodated in the restaurant and bars, dedicated tasting room and outdoor plaza.
 Connecting to the production facilities is a link-bridge hosting an interactive history display and tour route for visitors.
 Prominently displayed is a bespoke microbrewery and distillery, from which spirit matures in casks located in the underground stillage, viewable through a barrel-shaped porthole in the plaza.

-Graham Charbonneau, Design Architect
+Graham Charbonneau, Project Lead

 Bill Anderson, Project Architect